 Clearly, some assumptions about the author cannot be supported by a careful reading and analysis so you can count your blessings.
 Unwarranted assumptions provide an opportunity to consider how a rush to judgment, or perhaps reader prejudice, influence interpretations of the nature of the writer.

 For older students, opportunities to analyze passages to identify voice will help prepare them for SAT and ACT tests.
 It is no accident that questions that inquire about mood, tone, and author attitude and belief are prevalent on these exams.

 Step 4: You need to “write with voice” as you craft your own compositions.
 Rubrics that remind of the following characteristics of voice can be used to guide you in your personal writing:

 - Is engaging and interacts with the reader.

 - Exhibits personal “stamp” through writing style and use of language.

 - Exudes appeal and genuine emotion rather than a monotone.

 Activities that may help you detect the author behind the words have a number of advantages:

-- You will become better able to make inferences about your reading as you learn to draw on elements of text that are suggested rather than directly stated.
+- You will become better able to make inferences about your reading as you learn to draw on elements of the text that are suggested rather than directly stated.

-- You become sensitive to the emotional content of writing, and through your analysis of author’s voice learn to ascertain bias, clarify intent, and identify perspective.
+- You become sensitive to the emotional content of writing, and through your analysis of the author’s voice learn to ascertain bias, clarify intent, and identify perspective.